 Faulty plumbing pipes and the likes create leakages that affect the walls they are embedded in; traces of dampness are then formed which may in turn weaken structure if it lasts long enough.
 Maybe even cause a collapse of structure; partly or completely.

 Simply resolving the issues of leaked or damage pipes would require that you contact a plumber, or look up the issues if they can be done by you.
-Asides this, deflecting the issue would likely lead to further detriments
+Besides this, deflecting the issue would likely lead to further detriments.

 As-a-matter-of-fact wetness or dampness is not only common during wet weathers or rainy periods.

 Against the general assumption that wetness of walls only occurs during rainy period when everywhere is soggy and water is pooled here and there, dampness happens during SUMMERS too.

 Shocking right?
 Must have been why you have been scratching your head and wondering how you got a wet wall or a damp on your external walls when everywhere is warm.

 Well, that’s the real element that spurs dampness in walls–Humidity.
 Warm air.

 High levels of humidity in the atmosphere lead to condensation and rising damps which in turn causes wetness in walls.

 Normally, when there’s water somewhere around, then it is very likely your walls will absorb some.